-How to: Turn system on/off 88°C 88%RH Press the "On/Off" button once.
+On/Off B Button Up Button Down Button Settings Button How to: Turn system on/off 53° 28° XRH XRH XRH • Press the "On/Off" button once.
 Note: There is a five (5) minute time delay before the system turns on or turns off.
-Green LED lit when unit is on Change Temperature 54°F (b) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c Press the "Up" arrow once.
-The display will show the existing temperature set point.
-Press the "Up" or "Down" arrow buttons to adjust the temperature to the desired setpoint.
-Change Humidity 58×RH □□ Press the "Up" arrow once.
+Change temperature Press the "Up" arrow once.
+The display will show the existing temperature setpoint.
+Press the up or down arrow buttons to adjust the temperature to the desired set point.
+Change humidity WRH WRH Press the "Up" arrow once.
 This display will show the existing temperature setpoint.
 Press the "Settings" button once to display the "Humidity" setpoint.
 Press the "Up" or "Down" arrows to adjust the humidity to the desired set point.
-Note - a Wine Guardian humidifier must be installed and Setting 6 set to "1" or "2" before the controller will let you change percent humidity.
-Change Setting Cooling/Heating/Auto Press the "Settings" button once.
-The blue snow flake and red flame will blink indicating "auto mode"
+Note: A Wine Guardian humidifier must be installed and Setting 6 set to "1" or "2" before the controller will let you change percent humidity.
+Change Settings Cooling/ Heating / Auto () \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Press the Setting button once to display the setting function at the bottom of the screen.
+Press the Settings button again to scroll through settings for cool only, heat only or heat/cool only - auto mode.